Published June 5, 2026 · Updated July 6, 2026

 Method

-- Prepare ingredients: Dice the onion, mince the garlic, and peel and chop the carrots.
+- Prepare the ingredients: dice the onion, mince the garlic, and peel and chop the carrots into small pieces.

-- Sauté aromatics: Heat olive oil in a large pot over medium heat.
-Add diced onion and sauté for 5 minutes until softened.
-Add minced garlic and cook for another minute.
+- Sauté the aromatics: heat the olive oil in a large pot over medium heat.
+Add the diced onion and sauté for 5 minutes until softened, then add the garlic and cook for another minute.

-- Add vegetables and spices: Add chopped carrots, cumin, coriander, and turmeric to the pot.
-Stir to combine and cook for 2-3 minutes until fragrant.
+- Add the vegetables and spices: stir in the chopped carrots, cumin, coriander, and turmeric and cook for 2 to 3 minutes until fragrant.

-- Add lentils and broth: Pour in the rinsed red lentils and vegetable broth.
-Bring to a boil, then reduce heat and simmer for 20-25 minutes until lentils and carrots are tender.
+- Add the lentils and broth: pour in the rinsed red lentils and vegetable broth.
+Bring to a boil, then reduce the heat and simmer for 20 to 25 minutes until the lentils and carrots are tender.

-- Add milk: Reduce heat to low and stir in the cup of milk.
-Heat gently for 2-3 minutes but do not boil (to prevent curdling).
+- Add the milk: reduce the heat to low and stir in the plant milk.
+Heat gently for 2 to 3 minutes without boiling.

-- Blend the soup: Remove from heat and let cool slightly.
-Use a high-powered blender or immersion blender to puree the soup until smooth.
-If using a regular blender, work in batches for safety.
+- Blend the soup: remove from the heat and let cool slightly.
+Puree with an immersion blender until smooth, or work in batches in a standard blender for safety.

-- Season and adjust: Return soup to the pot if needed.
-Season with salt and pepper to taste.
-If the soup is too thick, add more broth or milk until desired consistency is reached.
+- Season and adjust: return the soup to the pot if needed and season with salt and pepper.
+If it is too thick, loosen with more broth or milk until it reaches the consistency you like.

 Nutrition